c6o/sample-project/README.md

 # CodeZero Halyard

+## Halyard Demo Functionality

 A project for experimenting with developer productivity.

-A minimum set of features for CI/CD experimentation:
+The project contains a minimum set of features for experimentation with CodeZero's Teleport and Intercept debugging tools:

 * 1 Front Ends
   * halyard-frontend